GateRA: Token-Aware Modulation for Parameter-Efficient Fine-Tuning: Method

 \subsection{Entropy-Based Regularization}

 While the gating mechanism introduced in GateRA enables token-level modulation of adaptation strength, unconstrained learning of $g(x)$ may lead to overly smooth or indecisive gating behaviors.
-In practice, we observe that without additional regularization, the model tends to assign ambiguous gating values (e.g., close to 0.5), resulting in uniformly soft updates across all tokens and diminishing the benefits of selective adaptation.
+In practice, we observe that without additional regularization, the model tends to assign ambiguous gating values (e.g., close to 0.5) to some tokens, resulting in uniformly soft updates across tokens and diminishing the benefits of selective adaptation.

 To address this, we introduce an entropy-based regularization term that encourages confident and sparse gating decisions.
 Specifically, we treat each gating value $g(x) \in (0,1)$ as a Bernoulli probability and penalize its entropy: